 Ask for what you want in layman’s terms.
 Remember, no one can read your mind.
 Is it more responsibility?
 An opportunity to manage a junior team member?
 Discuss these things in specifics.

-If you find yourself unable to get out of the weeds during your 1:1, schedule a separate meeting to discuss tactical issues or status updates.
+If you find yourself unable to get out of the weeds during your one-on-one, schedule a separate meeting to discuss tactical issues or status updates.
 Or, try to alternate meetings that cover tactical questions and long-term topics.

 What’s your pie chart of what you are working on?
 What do you want it to be?